matrix-org/synapse/docs/modules.md

 ### Registering a callback

 Modules can use Synapse's module API to register callbacks.
 Callbacks are functions that Synapse will call when performing specific actions.
-Callbacks can be either asynchronous or synchronous, and are split in categories.
+Callbacks must be asynchronous, and are split in categories.
 A single module may implement callbacks from multiple categories, and is under no obligation to implement all callbacks from the categories it registers callbacks for.

 #### Spam checker callbacks